 Hyaluronic acid supplements and topical creams often contain hyaluronic acid from animals.
 That said, there are also vegan sources of hyaluronic acid, which are derived from bacteria and yeasts that undergo a fermentation process.
 (HUM’s own vegan hyaluronic acid supplement packs HA produced by microbial fermentation.)

-There’s also been hyaluronic acid collected from chlorella, the green algae that’s infected by the chlorovirus.
+There are also plant-blased sources of hyaluronic acid, such as chlorella (green algae infected by the chlorovirus).
 This fermentation process typically produces hyaluronic acid with a small molecular weight that’s ideal for benefits for your skin.

 7 Foods that Support Hyaluronic Acid Production